icopy-site/awesome/docs/awesome/awesome-swift.md

 * [FlyoverKit](https://github.com/SvenTiigi/FlyoverKit) - FlyoverKit enables you to present stunning 360° flyover views on your MKMapView with zero effort while maintaining full configuration possibilities.
 * [GEOSwift](https://github.com/GEOSwift/GEOSwift) - Make it easier to work with geographic models and calculate intersections, overlapping, projections etc.
 * [LocoKit](https://github.com/sobri909/LocoKit) - A location and activity recording framework for iOS.
-* [MapViewPlus](https://github.com/okhanokbay/MapViewPlus) - Use any custom view as custom callout view for MKMapView with cool animations.
-Use any image as annotation view.

 ### Math
 [back to top](#readme)